 Because MongoDB is a NoSQL model, it allows space for various fields and structures for documents.
 Traditional rows and columns for data are not associated with relational database administration.
 The documents are stored in the BSON format, which is the binary version of JSON.

 MongoDB’s data model is very extensive, it enables users to store data as well as integrate in various formats without compromising on the existing validation criterion, data access, or indexing.
 It doesn’t require downtime to make changes in the schemas.
 By doing so, you can spend less time preparing data for the database and instead spend more time optimizing your data.

 MongoDB, unlike RDBMS, stores all data in the form of documents rather than tables.
 In these documents, data is kept in key-value pairs rather than rows and columns, making the data far more flexible than in RDBMS, which assigns a unique ID to each document.

 Schema-less database allows one collection to hold various types of documents.
-It is a great feature provided by MongoDB that enables the database to hold multiple documents which contain different number of fields, size and content.
+It is a great feature provided by MongoDB that enables the database to hold multiple documents which contain a different number of fields, sizes, and content.

 Sharding is the technique to achieve horizontal scalability by taking data across numerous servers.
 Here the majority of data is divided into pieces by using the shard key.
 These data pieces are further evenly distributed across shards that stretch across multiple physical servers.